Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The ``daisy'' graph algebra

-In the case of $\mathfrak{g} = sl(2)$, let us state the following result.
-It is a direct consequence of Theorem \ref{teoOBS} and the fact that the skein algebra $K_\zeta(\Sigma)$ is finitely generated and Noetherian, which is proved in \cite{PS}, Theorem 3, by topological means.
-The method relies on the fact that $\Ll_{0,n}^A$ has a natural filtration, and consists in proving that the graded algebra associated to $(\Ll_{0,n}^A)^{U_A}$ by this filtration is finitely generated and Noetherian.
-In \cite{BaRo2} we prove that the same result holds true for the invariant algebras $(\Ll_{0,n}^A)^{U_A}$ associated to any ${\mathfrak g}$. \begin{teo} The algebra $(\Ll_{0,n}^A(sl(2)))^{U_A(sl(2))}$ is finitely generated and Noetherian. \end{teo}
+In the case of $\mathfrak{g} = {\mathfrak{sl}}(2)$, let us state the following result.
+It is a direct consequence of Theo\-rem~\ref{teoOBS} and the fact that the skein algebra $K_\zeta(\Sigma)$ is finitely generated and Noetherian, which is proved in \cite[Theorem 3]{PS}, by topological means.
+The method relies on the fact that~$K_\zeta(\Sigma)$ has a natural filtration, and consists in proving that the associated graded algebra is finitely generated and Noetherian. \begin{teo} The algebra $\big(\Ll_{0,n}^A({\mathfrak{sl}}(2))\big)^{U_A({\mathfrak{sl}}(2))}$ is finitely generated and Noetherian. \end{teo}